Artificial Intelligence

 Healthcare, Counseling, and Wellness

 Your health and well-being are paramount, above any and all course deliverables.
-There is a wide range of support services on campus to ensure your success, and I encourage you to reach out to resources as appropriate.
+There is a wide range of support services on campus to ensure your success, and I encourage you to reach out to these resources as appropriate.
+If I can help connect you, please don't hesitate to reach out to me!

 University Health and Counseling Services